Learning Management Systems (LMSs) are enhancing the educational

 - Content uploaded by faculty, staff or others

-– This is content not provided by the CMS vendor, that
+– This is content not provided by the LMS vendor, that

-is added to the CMS.
+is added to the LMS.
 The institution must adhere to traditional

 copyright law in reproducing this content for use by multiple